Home

 Part-time employees in Singapore are entitled to overtime pay, not compensatory leave, for additional hours worked, as stipulated by the Employment Act.
 This applies to part-time employees earning up to S$2,600 for non-workmen and up to S$4,500 for workmen under Part IV of the Act.
 Overtime pay is calculated at no less than 1.5 times the basic hourly rate and is provided in monetary form, not as compensatory leave.
 However, this entitlement only applies to those covered under the relevant provisions of the Employment Act.

-Payment for unused TOIL upon resignation depends on the employment contract.
+Payment upon resignation depends on the employment contract.
 There's no automatic entitlement; it's often determined by mutual agreement or contract stipulations.

 Employer's Right to Deny Requests

-Employers can deny TOIL requests based on the employment contract, company policies, operational needs (e.g., excessive simultaneous leave requests, impacting workload), notice periods, or probationary periods.
+Employers can deny the requests based on the employment contract, company policies, operational needs (e.g., excessive simultaneous leave requests, impacting workload), notice periods, or probationary periods.

 Applying for Compensatory Leave